Potato Skin Bites as Nachos

 These little potato skin bites are so versatile, you can get creative and modify the toppings to suit your taste.

-Best part?
-1 cup of baked tortilla chips (alone, without any toppings) is 293 calories, compared to a small potato skin, which is ONLY 50 calories! 🙂
+Best part?ย 1 cup of baked tortilla chips (alone, without any toppings) is 293 calories, compared to a small potato skin, which is ONLY 50 calories!ย ย ๐

-This recipe is a two-step process.
-The first step is to bake the potatoes, and the second step is to make the filling and bake them again until the cheese is melted on top.
+SECOND STEP: is to make the filling and bake them again until the cheese is melted on top.

-The key to these delicious little bites is in the meat filling.
 Adding a taco seasoning mix to the filling gives them our favorite taco flavors!
-Makes these little potato skin bites taste amazing!

-To Make Potato Skin Bites as Nachos!
+How To Make Potato Skin Bites as Nachos?

 1. While the potatoes are baking in the oven, make the filling!